The three first described species of Phasmatodea:

 The Swedish entomologist Carl STÅL (1833-1878) established a new classification of the Phasmatodea and defined important new criteria for a more natural system of the order, which he revised two times within only one year.
 The most important and extensive of his three works is his "Recensio Orthopterorum" of 1875, which already listed 95 genera of Phasmatodea.
 This particular paper was not only of great importance for the systematization of the order because it first recognised and introduced the "areola apicalis" and "segmentum medianum", which are still of great importance for the phasmatodean phylogeny, but also for the very detailed descriptions of genera and species.
 STÅL was the first to divide the Phasmatodea into two large groups according to whether the insects possess an "areola apicalis tibiarum" or not, but did not name these groups.

 In 1893 the well-known Swiss naturalist Karl Friedrich BRUNNER v.
-WATTENWYL (1823-1914) revised the classification of the order yet again and established a new system, that however was not capable to resist the strongly growing number of taxa and became outdated quite rapidly.
+WATTENWYL (1823-1914) revised the classification of the order yet again and established a new system, that however was not capable of resisting the strongly growing number of taxa and became outdated quite rapidly.

 Further important authors that have described various new taxa of Phasmatodea in the late 19th century include: Ignacio BOLÍVAR (1895, 1896, 1897), Ermanno GIGLIO-TOS (1893, 1894, 1895, 1897, 1898), Ferdinand KARSCH (1896, 1898), Johann Jakob KAUP (1866, 1871), William Forsell KIRBY (1844, 1889, 1891, 1896) and James WOOD-MASON (1873, 1875, 1876, 1877, 1878, 1879).